 It is a gift of great joy, the fact is we should be by all rights dead and headed for the pit, instead headed to a kingdom of joyfulness and laughter and all pleasant things, and a world that will be far better than our pitiful shadowland here.
 This is indeed the most valuable of all gifts we will ever receive in our lifetime.

-By the way, the Chief Priests, who had so much invested in their 613 laws, likely searched far and wide for the crowd to convict Jesus of the crimes they imagined against their system.
-Their system, not God’s.
+As an aside the Chief Priests, who had so much invested in their 613 laws, likely searched far and wide for the crowd to convict Jesus of the crimes they imagined against their system.
+We need to remember that not all of the Jews wanted Jesus executed, just those in power and those that followed them.
+The system that they followed was of this world, not God’s.
 Remember, there are none so blind as those who will not see.
-They would not see because what was being shown to them was a new way that would interfere with their comfortable way of living.
+They were in the darkness, thus they could and would not see what was being shown to them because it would interfere with their comfortable way of living.
 A new way that asked of them, no demanded of them, accountability unto God for their actions.
-Know the crowd was notaself-forming group naturally set on condemning Jesus, but a handpicked gang.
+Know the crowd was not a self-forming group naturally set on condemning Jesus, but a handpicked gang.
 At the same time, many of those in the crowd who condemned Him the morning of Good Friday were in the crowd that welcomed Him to Jerusalem on Palm Sunday.
 What a difference five days can make.

 Make no mistake, we are that crowd.
 And, like Pilate, no matter what we say, we cannot wash our hands of the responsibility.
 Thus, we must separate ourselves from the crowd.
 Separate, that is to make ourselves holy, set aside.

 When the time comes, how will you ACT?

 It is by our actions we are known.